bradford-hamilton/Ruby-On-Quails/guides/source/action_mailer_basics.md

 ----------------

 Receiving and parsing emails with Action Mailer can be a rather complex endeavor.
-Before your email reaches your Rails app, you would have had to configure your system to somehow forward emails to your app, which needs to be listening for that.
-So, to receive emails in your Rails app you'll need to:
+Before your email reaches your Quails app, you would have had to configure your system to somehow forward emails to your app, which needs to be listening for that.
+So, to receive emails in your Quails app you'll need to:

 * Implement a `receive` method in your mailer.

-* Configure your email server to forward emails from the address(es) you would like your app to receive to `/path/to/app/bin/rails runner 'UserMailer.receive(STDIN.read)'`.
+* Configure your email server to forward emails from the address(es) you would like your app to receive to `/path/to/app/bin/quails runner 'UserMailer.receive(STDIN.read)'`.

 Once a method called `receive` is defined in any mailer, Action Mailer will